 It shows the huge increase in website traffic from social media made between 2012-2014 to reach a point where there was more website traffic generated from all social media than all search engines towards the end of 2014.
 It also demonstrates that search is making a comeback, last year it retook the lead for the first time since 2014 driving 34.8% of site visits, while social dropped down to 25.6%.

 Google has reclaimed their spot as the number one overall traffic referrer, with Facebook keeping its title as the number one social media network traffic referrer – it is worth noting that the average clickthrough rate for Facebook ads is 0.9% and conversion rate is 9.21% source.

+We also need to be mindful of platforms other than Google and Facebook that may be sending traffic your way, for example 50% of millennials use Pinterest every month!
 Where do we go from here then in understanding our visitors and our traffic and working out what we need to do to monitor, measure, and improve those important metrics and KPIs?

 We Need To Understand The Brain

 Before we understand the social visitor, let’s have a crash course in neurosciences to understand how the human brain works!
 Evolution has resulted in three distinctive sections of the brain identified in the image below:

 - Reptilian brain – responsible for governing basic survival.
 It’s highly visual and largely governed by fear – making it extremely selfish.

 - Mammalian brain – responsible for our feelings, hormones and moods.